hrothmar/hrothmar.com/guides/2021-06-22 - Quick Guide to Shadowlands 9-1 Changes.md

   - World of Warcraft
 ---

 The release of Shadowlands 9.1 marks the end of one of the longest running major patches in the history of the game.
 That said*, do not expect there to be a large amount of content in this patch*, since this is a mid-expansion patch and will be largely focused on rehashing existing systems while implementing a few new ones.
-The next patch contains a new raid, a new stand-alone dungeon, and a reimagining of Torghast, along with some quality of life improvements throughout.
+The next patch contains a new raid, a new stand-alone dungeon, and a re-imagining of Torghast, along with some quality of life improvements throughout.
 There are a handful of major and minor changes coming, so we’ll be covering most of the news at a birds-eye view, while diving deep on a few of the gear-focused topics.

 ## Important gearing changes
 I wanted to spend the most time focusing on the changes to how gearing will work in 9.1, specifically regarding your Legendary item, which *you might need to reforge into a different slot* if you plan on raiding.